Web for Pentester

 Example 4

 This example is based on the function assert.
 When used incorrectly, this function will evaluate the value received.
-This behaviour can be used to gain code execution.
+This behavior can be used to gain code execution.

 By injecting a single quote or double quote (depending on the way the string was declared), we can see an error message indicating that PHP tried to evaluate the code: